imnotkoolkid/OBSIDIAN-CLIENT-old/README.md

 ##  About This Build

 This repository exists **only** to share a preview of the work that had been done before the project was paused.
-It’s meant for **testing, curiosity, and reference purposes**, not for production use.

 - **No active development**: this build won’t receive updates or bug fixes from the original developers.
 - **Feature set may be incomplete** compared to what was originally planned.